TAMID-at-Florida-Tech-Track/.github/profile/README.md

 </details>

 ## Questions?
-If you have any questions about anything said, please email or text Lukian!
+If you have any questions about anything said, please reach out to the current Director of Tech Consulting